-Ahmed Fekry Ibrahim is assistant professor of Islamic law at the McGill Institute of Islamic Studies in Montreal.
-He holds a BA from al-Azhar University and an MA degree from the American University in Cairo.
-He completed his PhD in Islamic Studies at Georgetown University in 2011.
-In 2011–12, he received a EUME postdoctoral fellowship from the Berlin research program “Europe in the Middle East—The Middle East in Europe,” organized by Berlin-Brandenburgische Akademie der Wissenschaften, Fritz Thyssen Stiftung, and Wissenschaftskolleg zu Berlin.
-His teaching and research interests include the formation of Islamic law, Islamic legal practice in Ottoman courts, Islamic law and human rights, Islamic law from below, and the impact of socioeconomic and cultural changes on juristic discourse and court practice.
-His Pragmatism in Islamic Law: A Social and Intellectual History (Syracuse: Syracuse University Press, 2015) traces the pragmatic utilization of Sunni legal pluralism in modern Muslim nation state legislation to developments that took place in the Mamluk and Ottoman periods both in court practice and juristic discourse.
-He is currently working on two monograph-length studies of custody in Islamic law and Islamic legal hermeneutics.
-These projects are supported with two three-year research grants (2014–17) from the Fonds de recherche du Quebec—Societe et Culture (FRQSC) and the Social Sciences and Humanities Research Council of Canada (SSHRC).
+I am an assistant professor of Islamic law at McGill University’s Institute of Islamic Studies in Montreal, Canada.
+I hold a BA from al-Azhar University, an MA from the American University in Cairo, and a PhD in Islamic Studies from Georgetown University (2011).
+In 2011–12, I received a EUME postdoctoral fellowship from the Berlin research program “Europe in the Middle East—The Middle East in Europe,” organized by Berlin-Brandenburgische Akademie der Wissenschaften, Fritz Thyssen Stiftung, and Wissenschaftskolleg zu Berlin.
+My teaching and research interests include the formation of Islamic law, legal theory, Islamic legal practice in Mamluk and Ottoman courts, Islamic law and human rights, customary law, and family law.
+I have recently completed a study on the theory and practice of child custody, in which I examined the role social perceptions of the family and the child’s best interests influenced judicial practice in early modern Ottoman Egypt.
+I am currently working on two projects entitled, “Judicial Custom in Islamic Law,” and “Child Adoption in Early Modern Egypt.”
+My last two projects have been supported with research grants from the Fonds de recherche du Quebec—Societe et Culture (FRQSC) and the Social Sciences and Humanities Research Council of Canada (SSHRC).

 Research and Grants